-- Advising on the court-supervised restructuring of a very large family trust structure with assets in multiple jurisdictions, working closely with contentious and non-contentious teams and offshore lawyers.
+- Advising on the court-supervised restructuring of a very large family trust structure with assets in multiple jurisdictions.

 - Acting for the victim of the promotors of a highly complex “pension liberation” scheme to recover assets from offshore entities for the benefit of an English pension scheme.